Judges to vote on new guidelines to cut damages awards

 The Minister’s intervention comes amid growing nervousness in Government about the outcome of the vote.
 Saturday morning’s meeting will go ahead after being twice adjourned after several judges said they had had insufficient time to consider the draft guidelines.

-Since then, a number of judges, including the High Court’s Mr Justice Anthony Barr and Mr Justice Bernard Barton, the Court of Appeal’s Mr Justice Patrick McCarthy and Circuit Court judge Raymond Groarke have raised various issues and concerns about the guidelines.
+Since then, a number of judges, including the High Court’s Mr Justice Anthony Barr, the Court of Appeal’s Mr Justice Patrick McCarthy and Circuit Court judge Raymond Groarke have raised various issues and concerns about the guidelines.

 A number of memos have been circulated raising concerns, including whether the guidelines will lead to awards which insufficiently compensate some plaintiffs, whether the committee engaged in adequate consultation with interested and affected parties and the implications of what some have described as “judge-made” law for judicial independence.